go-masonry/docu-web/content/fx/pattern/_index.md

 ### Tests

 You are happily using `Notifier` in your application, but what about tests ?
-You know, to test a logic that have `Notifier` as a dependency. `Notifier` will probably call an external service which is not available during tests.
+You know, to test a logic that has `Notifier` as a dependency. `Notifier` will probably call an external service, which is not available during tests.
-One way to do it is to use [gomock](https://github.com/golang/mock)
+One way to do it, is to use [gomock](https://github.com/golang/mock)

 1. You can add a comment above the `Notifier` interface